 When do I need to book a play time?

 You may buy tickets up to an hour before each playtime begins.
 New play times will be released approximately two weeks in advance.

 How do I use my membership to book a playtime?

 Members need to complete a one-time registration using the email they used when creating their membership.
 After registration, your admission discount will be automatically applied.

-How do I use gift certificates, complimentary passes and passes from the Topeka and Shawnee County Public Library?
+How do I use gift certificates, complimentary passes, reciprocal memberships, and passes from the Topeka and Shawnee County Public Library?

 Passes will be honored.
 Please contact us to redeem them.

 My membership expired during closure, how do I use it to sign up for playtime?

 One of the best ways to support your community nonprofit children’s museum is to voluntarily donate closure membership days back to the museum.
 If you would like to do that, you don’t need to do anything, and your membership expiration date will remain the same.
 But we will honor our commitment to members by extending memberships upon request.
 If you would like your membership extended, simply visit https://kansasdiscovery.org/extend/ to do so.
 Memberships are a vitally important source of financial support for the museum, especially now.
 We are grateful for our members’ support!

 Will all of the outdoor exhibits be open?